£4,000 loans

 Should I take out a £4,000 loan?

-Everyone has their reasons for borrowing.
-Perhaps you’re planning a kitchen makeover, helping out with the costs of a wedding or putting a deposit down on a new car.
-Taking out a £4k loan could be what you need.
+Perhaps you’re planning a kitchen makeover, helping out with a wedding or putting a deposit down on a new car.
+Whatever your reason, a £4,000 loan could help you cover the cost.

-But you shouldn’t rush into making a decision.
-Taking out a loan needs careful consideration and financial planning.
-You need to be sure you can afford the repayments each month.
+But don’t rush into a decision.
+To get the right loan for you, you’ll need to explore your options and be sure you can afford the repayments each month.

 Related articles

-This type of loan allows you to borrow a fixed amount of money for a fixed length of time.
-Unsecured loans are suitable for smaller amounts, like when you need to borrow £4,000.
-This is because you don’t need to put up a high-value asset as security against the loan.
-This means there's no collateral for your lender to seize if you miss repayments.
-However, if you continue to miss repayments and are taken to court, debt collectors may use your assets to pay off the outstanding loan, along with any additional charges.
+With a personal unsecured loan, you borrow a fixed amount of money for a fixed length of time without having to put up a valuable asset such as your home as security.
+Unsecured loans are suitable for smaller amounts, including £4,000.
+However, if you continually miss repayments and are taken to court, debt collectors may use any assets you own to pay off the outstanding loan, along with any additional charges

 Secured loans are usually for larger amounts of money, although they could be available for £4,000 loans too.
-Although they might offer lower interest rates than an unsecured loan, secured loans rely on using your home as a guarantee.
+While they might offer lower interest rates than an unsecured loan, secured loans rely on using your home as security.
 If you have problems paying back the loan, you risk losing your home.
-So, think carefully and act responsibly. - Guarantor loans

-Peer-to-peer loans allow you to borrow money from people, instead of a bank or other traditional lenders.
-These people set the loan rates, which means they could vary more significantly.
+Peer-to-peer loans allow you to borrow money from individuals, instead of a bank or other traditional lenders.
+You could find competitive loan rates, depending on your credit history.

 Compare the Market Limited acts as a credit broker, not a lender.
 To apply you must be a UK resident aged 18 or over.
 Credit is subject to status and eligibility.

-The annual percentage rate (APR) shows the total amount you’ll pay for your loan over the course of a year.
-It takes into account interest and any other standard charges added to the loan.
+The annual percentage rate (APR) shows the total amount you’ll pay for your loan over a year.
+It includes interest and any other standard charges added to the loan.

 Be aware that you might not get the advertised APR.
 It’s often ‘representative’ and only needs to be offered to 51% of customers – typically those with the best credit rating.
-If your credit rating is less than perfect, the interest rate you’re offered might be much higher.
+If your credit rating isn‘t in great shape, the interest rate you’re offered might be higher.

-Make sure you work out a repayment plan you can comfortably afford each month.
-There’s no point in trying to pay off the loan over a shorter length of time if you’re struggling with the repayments each month.
+Make sure you work out an affordable repayment plan.
+There’s no point trying to repay the loan over a shorter length of time if you’ll struggle to meet the payment each month.

-You’ll need to take into account the administration fees you’ll pay for setting up the loan.
-These are called arrangement fees and are included in the total cost of your loan.
+Check for any administration fees you may be asked to pay to set up the loan.
+These are called arrangement fees and are included in the total cost.

 How do I apply for a £4,000 loan?

 You can apply for most loans over the phone, in person at your lender’s local branch or online via the lender’s website or app.
-Be aware that peer-to-peer borrowing is only available online.
+Peer-to-peer loans are only available online.

-When you apply for a loan, the lender will carry out a ‘hard credit check’, which will be marked on your credit file.
-Too many applications could damage your credit score.
+When you apply for a loan, the lender will carry out a hard credit check, which leaves a mark on your credit file.

 Can I get a £4,000 loan with bad credit?

-It might be more difficult, but it’s still possible to get a loan for £4,000 if your credit rating is poor.
-You could even get a £4,000 loan with bad credit and no guarantor.
+It could be possible to get a loan for £4,000 if your credit rating is poor, although it might be more difficult.

 In fact, a bad credit loan could help build your credit score if you make your repayments on time each month.
-The bad news is that interest rates are usually far higher than on other types of loans.
+However, you’re likely to face higher interest rates.

 Another option is a credit building credit card.
 Although your credit limit won’t be as high as £4,000, regularly paying off your balance could help improve your credit score over time.